 Subtitle Option Preview – Players can now see an example of their subtitle settings by pressing the Options button from within the Video Settings menu

-- New Quick Chat with D-pad enables everyone to communicate with others online with the press of a button.
+- New Quick Chat with D-pad enables everyone to communicate with others online with the press of the left D-PAD button.

 - Full Multi-USB device support on PC.
 Play with any controller or device that has a USB output.